FAU-LAP/NOMAD-CAMELS/README.md

 - fixed usage of quotation marks for advanced instrument config step
 - when switching the preset, the tabs now load correctly
 - tab order is now remembered
+- log plots might not show correctly, now they have a minimum size

 ## 1.3.0